 It's rotating clockwise, and viewed from 30 degrees above the equatorial plane.

 Where's Barnard's Star?

-It's a cooler M dwarf "above" and a little ahead of the blue galactic center line, and very near the Sun.
+It's an M dwarf "above" and a little ahead of the blue galactic center line, and very near the Sun.